ChrstphrHll/npc_gen/students/Angel Nushala.md

 year: 1
 guild: Treskal
 partyID: 17
+tags:
+- Dragonborn
+- Artificer
+- Diplomacy
+- 1st
+- Treskal
 ---
 # Angel Nushala
 ---
 ### Description
 - 1st year Dragonborn Artificer in Treskal
-- short spines, Emerald Green eyes, and brass skin
+- short spines, Pale Blue eyes, and brass skin
 - Is Self-conscious and Anxious, and has Caring as their ideal

 ### Organizations